EgorGorokhov-EG/Simple_Neural_Network/My_NN_Implementation/README.md

 - Dropout regularization(with tunable probability of keeping unit in a layer)
 - Mini-batch Gradient Descent with momentum
 - GPU computation

+You can check a preformance of this implementation in a Jupyter Notebook in this folder.